Invitation to Faculty to

 Supported by a generous donation from the Andrew W. Mellon Foundation, Friday Harbor Laboratories extends an invitation to all faculty who can provide or support diversity on our campus.
 We seek candidates for 2- or 3-month temporary faculty appointments at Friday Harbor Laboratories in spring, summer, or autumn quarters.
 Scientists from any life science discipline are encouraged to apply.
 There are two ways in which a temporary faculty appointment can be structured:

-- Two-month appointment in support of summer research interns, with a simultaneous opportunity to conduct independent research at Friday Harbor Laboratories.
-Please contact FHL Administrator Scott Schwinge (email@example.com) if you'd like to apply.
+a.
+Two-month appointment in support of summer research interns in our summer REU program, with a simultaneous opportunity to conduct independent research at Friday Harbor Laboratories.
+Please contact FHL Administrator Mark Tetrick (email@example.com) if you'd like to apply.

 Funding will provide for your salary, all student participants, and FHL support staff to your team, vessel time, as well as a research budget.
 Applicants (faculty and students) may be from any university, worldwide.
 Indeed, diversity and innovation in these proposals are eagerly sought.